My Cycle Journey

 I was shocked.
 I cried.

-I keep it in our bathroom, and every so often my husband will peek in to see where I am in my cycle.
-He knows when to make me a steak, when to have the heating pad ready, and when to make sure my favorite dark chocolate is stocked—without me ever having to ask.
-He also knows when it’s time to set the mood, if you know what I mean.
+I keep the tracker in our bathroom, and every so often my husband will peek in to see where I am in my cycle.
+He knows when to make me a steak, when to have the heating pad ready, and when to make sure my favorite dark chocolate is stocked — without me ever having to ask.
+He also knows when it's time to set the mood, if you know what I mean.

-We even used this tracker for family planning.
-With our very first cycle using it, we knew exactly when to try, when to test for pregnancy, and it worked.
-It showed me just how powerful full-cycle awareness can be.
+We even used this tracker for natural family planning.
+With our very first cycle using it, we knew exactly when to try, when to test for pregnancy — and it worked.
+It showed me just how powerful full-cycle awareness and fertility awareness can be.

-This cycle tracker is for the young woman who wants to understand her body better, and for the woman who wants to plan for a family without having to explain every detail to her partner.
+This cycle tracker is for the young woman who wants to understand her body better.
+For the woman exploring fertility awareness or natural family planning.
+For the couple who wants to be in sync — without one partner carrying all the knowledge alone.

 It's about knowledge, partnership, and moving through every phase with grace.